CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 Manual to AWS/Add-Claim-Storage-ProdSRN-DCCF.md

 {{{
-  "title": "Add and Claim Storage on Production SRN in DCC Foundation", "date": "02-06-2018",
+  "title": "Add and Claim Storage on Production SRN in a Manual Site", "date": "02-06-2018",
   "author": "Anshul Arora",
   "attachments": [],